theRealAph/ScopeLocals/README.md

 permissions.
 A `ThreadLocal` serves as a key that is used to look up a `Permission` value for the current thread.
-So, there is not exactly _one_ incarnation of field `PERMISSIONS` shared across all instances of Foo; instead, there are _multiple_ incarnations of the field, one per thread, and the incarnation of `PERMISSIONS` that is used when code performs sets or gets the `ThreadLocal` depends on the thread which is executing the code.
+So, there is not exactly _one_ incarnation of field `PERMISSIONS` shared across all instances of Foo; instead, there are _multiple_ incarnations of the field, one per thread, and the incarnation that is used when code sets or gets `PERMISSIONS` depends on the thread which is executing the code.

 Using a `ThreadLocal` avoids the need to pass a `Permissions` object as